sjsafranek/blogengine/content/worlds/twilight-isle/characters/mulberry-sparklestream.md

 > FAIRY GODMOTHER floats down from the sky with a beam of sunlight piercing through the tree canopy illuminating her fairy dust.
-Yellow-orange butterfly wings outstretched and hair the color of cotton candy spiralling up towards the sky.
+Yellow-orange butterfly wings outstretched and hair the color of cotton candy spiraling up towards the sky.

 > FAIRY GODMOTHER <br>
 > (With a radiant smile) <br>